Organic search, by nature, shifts significantly every few years. Voice search is simply the next wave in an ocean of change.

 - Microsoft’s Cortana – installed as standard on all Windows 10 PCs

-These 3 virtual assistants use Microsoft Bing for search results and Yelp for local business information and reviews.
+Amazon Alexa uses Microsoft Bing for search results, Apple’s Siri uses Google.
+They all use Yelp for local business information and reviews.